The-UnknownHacker/saycheese/tutorial.md

 # Tutorial-ish

-Starting a project like this can be daunting, which is why I've put together a semi-tutorial that details a how to get started and how to optimize for size!
+Starting a project like this can be daunting, which is why I've put together a semi-tutorial that gives a quick introduction to optimizing for size!
 The limits of QR codes require our entire program to fit inside a binary that is less than 3 kilobytes large.
 Size optimization on this scale brings a whole slew of challenges, namely the fact that most high-level languages are unable to fit in such a small size.